Avanae/lotgd/README.md

 # Legend of the Green Dragon

-This is a fork of the Original Legend of the Green Dragon created by Eric Stevens and Joseph Hall.
+This is a fork of the original Legend of the Green Dragon game by Eric "MightyE" Stevens (http://www.mightye.org) and JT "Kendaer" Traub (http://www.dragoncat.net)

-The last version, Dragonprime Edition 1.1.2, was based on PHP5 which is now deprecated.
+The last version, Dragonprime Edition 1.1.2, was based on PHP 5 which is now deprecated.

-This is my version, based on the fork from [Oliver Brendel](https://github.com/NB-Core)
+This is my version, based on the fork from [Oliver Brendel](https://github.com/NB-Core), which is rewritten in PHP 8.4, and is my vision of how I wanted Legend of the Green Dragon to play and feel with some added RuneScape flair.
+While the game adheres to the original look and feel, the game has been spiced up a little bit with some RuneScape flair adding to the lore.